Evaluating Legal Reasoning Traces with Legal Issue Tree Rubrics: Prompts

 \section{Prompts}

 Figures \ref{fig:prompts_1} and \ref{fig:prompts_2} present the prompts used for creating the LEGIT dataset and evaluating with rubrics.
 The original Korean prompts are translated into English for readability, and few-shot examples are omitted due to space.
-We will release the full code and prompts upon acceptance.
+The full code and prompts can be found in our official \href{https://github.com/jinulee-v/LEGIT}{GitHub repository}.